-Meghalaya are interspersed with hills making the city "the land of rain clouds
+are interspersed with hills making the city "the land of rain clouds"

-", in the literal sense of the term.
-The cities are covered with subtropical forests that are the genuine habitat of a wide variety of flora and fauna.
+, in the literal sense of the term.
+Cities of Meghalaya are covered with subtropical forests that are the genuine habitat of a wide variety of flora and fauna.
 The chief tribal residences in the cities are the Jaintias, the Khasis and the Garos.

 The hill town of Shillong

 in Meghalaya is situated at an altitude of 1496 m above sea level.
 Shillong remained the capital of Assam, before the formation of Meghalaya in the 1974.
 The place, the people and the climate all wrapped together create an amiable atmosphere, to make Shillong an ideal holiday destination throughout the year.

 is the headquarters of South Garo Hills district

 in the state of Meghalaya.
 The place is bordered by Bangladesh and is about 113 km from Tura.
 It is covered with lush hills and has a river flowing through its expanse.

 was once known to be the wettest land on earth.
 Beautiful waterfalls are the most capturing natural magnificence.